hharte/digitex/README.md

 Around 2008, I added support for this CPU card and some of the hardware to the [SIMH simulator](https://github.com/open-simh/simh).
 Using SIMH, I was able to port a customized BIOS (CBIOS) for this machine and get CP/M 2.2 booting in simulation.
 With the simulator, I created a bootable disk image in [ImageDisk](http://dunfield.classiccmp.org/img/) (.IMD) format.
 This .IMD boot image was then transferred to a real 8" floppy disk.
 Using this disk, I was able to boot the computer.

 In 2021, I decided to get the machine running again, this time using the 8-inch Qume 2020 hard drive.
 To my surprise, the machine booted up OASIS 5.6 Multiuser.
-I was able to use CP/M to back up the hard drive to 16 8-inch floppies, and then reassemble the pieces into a 16MB file that works using a [DREM2 hard drive emulator](https://www.drem.info/), and also in SIMH [with some modifications in this fork](https://github.com/hharte/simh/tree/digitex).
+I was able to use CP/M to back up the hard drive to 16 8-inch floppies, and then reassemble the pieces into a 16MB file that works using a [DREM2 hard drive emulator](https://www.drem.info/), and also in [SIMH](https://github.com/open-simh/simh).

 Included in the distribution are: